 Discussion/presentation (about 20 minutes): You will lead class discussion on your project topic.
-We will have facilities for Power Point but you will also need to distribute a handout summary (some students print the Power Point slides).
-Examples asre already posted to our WEB site in Blackboard (see the Presentations folder in the Course Documents collection)..
-Discussion/presentations begin on November 13 (through December 4).
+We will have facilities for Power Point but you will also need to post a handout summary (some students print the Power Point slides).
+Examples from prior classes are already posted to our WEB site in Blackboard (see the Presentations folder in the Course Documents collection)..
+Discussion/presentations begin in mid-November (through December 1).
 Traditionally, we all enjoy this part of the semester because we learn a lot from each other.

 Because all presentations go into Blackboard,

-if you want to use Prezi for your presentation, you'll need to transfer
+if you want to use Prezi for your presentation, you'll need to either "share"

-each "bubble" to a pdf that we can upload there.
-To date we haven't been
+or transfer each "bubble" to a pdf that we can upload to blackboard.
+To

-able to pull up Prezi presentations from Blackboard.
+date we've had trouble pulling up completed Prezi presentations from Blackboard.